opencontainers/runc/runtime.md

 There is no requirement that it be unique across hosts.
 * **`status`**: (string) is the runtime state of the container.
 The value MAY be one of:

-    * `created`: the container has been created but the user-specified program has not yet been executed
+    * `created`: the container process has neither exited nor executed the user-specified program
-    * `running`: the container has been created and the user-specified program is running
+    * `running`: the container process has executed the user-specified program but has not exited
-    * `stopped`: the container has been created and the user-specified program has been executed but is no longer running
+    * `stopped`: the container process has exited

     Additional values MAY be defined by the runtime, however, they MUST be used to represent new runtime states not defined above.
 * **`pid`**: (int) is the ID of the container process, as seen by the host.